-This also alludes to Israel coming out of Egypt in the First Redemption, and to the Jews fleeing Babylon (America) in the Birth-Pains.
+This also alludes to Israel coming out of Egypt in the First Redemption, and to the Jews fleeing Babylon (America) before the Birth-Pains.
 They will be going back to the land (Mic 4.9-10; Jer 51.6,45,50; Zech 2.6-7; Rev 18.4).
 Later, Joseph is sold into slavery.
-His brothers were going to do it but some Midianite traders got to the pit first and sold him to the Ishmaelites traders, and they took him to Egypt.
+His brothers were going to do it but some Midianite traders got to the pit first and sold him to Ishmaelite traders, and they took him to Egypt.
 When the brothers got to the pit, they found that Joseph was gone and they did not know exactly what happened to him.
-Joseph thinks he he has been kicked out of the family, that his father was involved, and they were the ones that sold him.
+Joseph thinks he has been sold and kicked out of the family, and that his father was involved, and they were the ones that sold him.
 We went over this in detail in the latter part of “Concepts in Genesis.”

 Egypt has come out of the First Intermediate Period by this time, and they are now in what is called the Middle Kingdom.
 Amenemhat III is the Pharaoh of Joseph.
 He gained power over all of Egypt.
 A tributary of the Nile was dredged to a lake called Lake Moeris.
 A system of locks were made that could bring water in and out of the lake.
 This made it possible to always have water to grow produce in this area during a time of famine caused by drought or too much water.
 A huge granary was constructed at Harawa that was considered one of the wonders of the world.
 Grain could be stored there and then shipped up and down the Nile as needed.

 This water system is known as the “Canals of Joseph.”
 This system, along with the huge granary was constructed during the reign of Amenemhat III.
 The most fertile region at this time was the Faiyum, it was not the Nile delta.
 This was where the children of Israel settled when they first came into the land.
 They will be in the land for a total of 210 years.